AG336/NEW_PI/raspberryPI-master/READ.ME.md

 This project has been developed to control multiple devices as part of a collaboration between the HenLab at MIT Laboratory of Nuclear Science and JLab.
 This project was developed by Pedro F. Toledo.
 Changes and updates made by Alexander Garrett at ODU.

 This project uses some basic Serial, LXI, Apache and PHP technologies to provide a web-server that allows to centralyze the control of multiple USB and Ethernet devices through a simple web-site.
-You can go to github to pull the orginial code @ https://github.com/AG336/raspberryPI
+You can go to github to pull the orginial code @ https://github.com/AG336/raspberryPI But updates code can be found @ https://github.com/AG336/NEW_PI
 ## Extension

 This project has been modularized so it can be eventually used for other purposes that involve the control centralization of multiple devices through a single tcp/ip link.